 Understand what’s involved in owning a swimming pool with this free guide by Spata.

 Our showroom located in West Sussex has a wide range of pools on display for you to see and test!

 Compass Pools are constructed using Carbon Fibre & Ceramic for Stength and Insulation

 20 Year Warranty

 Supported by the best guarantees in the industry, Compass Pools Carbon Ceramic Shells have a 20 Year Warranty

 Compass Pools are the most energy efficient pool construction type, with ceramic insulators and variable speed pumps

 What our clients say about us…

-- Compass Pools were great throughout the whole process of choosing a pool, ordering it, installing it and tweaking any slight changes since it was finished.
+- Compass were great throughout the whole process of choosing a pool, ordering it, installing it and tweaking any slight changes since it was finished.
 It has now been in for a year and I swim every day before breakfast regardless of the weather, snow on the ground etc. We have recently had a pool house finished so I can go straight from the pool into the shower without having to dry first!
-I would thoroughly recommend Compass Pools for the products they sell and for the service that they provide.
+I would thoroughly recommend Compass for the products they sell and for the service that they provide.

 Peter Williams / West Sussex /